Blog about successful marketing strategies in russia

 In order not to be unfounded, we would like to present some statistical data which clearly illustrates that YouTube is really widespread in Russia:

-1. By October 2022 the service ranked 5th among top online resources in the country along with WhatsApp messenger, social platform VK and search engines as presented above Mediascope study says.
+1. The service ranked 1st among top online resources in the country along with VKontakte social platform VK, Telegram, TikTok, and Odnoklassniki.

 Russian YouTube Users – Who Are They?